ajbowen249/nvm/nvmCore/README.md

 - 2: Relative Flag.
 Jump will be relative to the current address if set.
 - 3: Source Flag.
 If set, the source will be a register.
 If clear, the source will be a literal value.
 If using a register source, the next byte is the type and number of the desired register.
 Attempting to use a register of a floating-point type will cause an error.
 Otherwise, the next n bytes are a literal address_t.
 - 4: Negative Flag.
 If the Source Flag is clear and this is set, the literal value will be subtracted from the current address, rather than added.
-This is ignored if the Source Flag is set.
+This is ignored if the Source Flag is set or the instruction is not relative.
 - 5: Function (subroutine) Flag.
 If set, the current instruction pointer address will be pushed to the stack before jumping.
 - 6-7: Reserved bits for future use.